 BD: That's not me, that's the Company.
 The Company says to me "It's time to do your next album", so I go along and record enough tracks for the album.
-[What we?] do with the songs then, we [leave it?] up to them.
-But I record [unreadable] I wouldn't record a single.
+What they do with the songs then, well that's up to them.
+But I record albums; I wouldn't record a single.